Nonparametric regression using deep neural networks with ReLU activation function: Mathematical definition of multilayer neural networks

 In deep learning, sparsity of the neural network is enforced through regularization or specific forms of networks.
 Dropout for instance sets randomly units to zero and has the effect that each unit will be active only for a small fraction of the data, cf. \cite{srivastava2014}, Section 7.2.
 In our notation this means that each entry of the vectors $\sigma_{\bv_k} W_{k-1} \cdots W_1 \sigma_{\bv_1} W_0\bx,$ $k=1, \ldots, L$ is zero over a large range of the input space $\bx \in [0,1]^d.$ Convolutional neural networks filter the input over local neighborhoods.
 Rewritten in the form \eqref{eq.NN} this essentially means that the $W_i$ are banded Toeplitz matrices.
 All network parameters corresponding to higher off-diagonal entries are thus set to zero.

 In this work we model the network sparsity assuming that there are only few non-zero/active network parameters.
-If $\|W_j\|_0$ denotes the number of non-zero entries of $W_j,$ then the $s$-sparse networks are given by
+If $\|W_j\|_0$ denotes the number of non-zero entries of $W_j$ and $\| |f|_\infty \|_\infty$ stands for the sup-norm of the function $\bx \mapsto |f(\bx)|_\infty,$ then the $s$-sparse networks are given by

 The upper bound on the uniform norm of $f$ is most of the time dispensable and therefore omitted in the notation.
 We consider cases where the number of network parameters $s$ is small compared to the total number of parameters in the network.